 School Traffic Wardens

-The law governing the appointment of School Traffic Wardens is (Section 96) of the Road Traffic Act, 1961.
-School Traffic Wardens usually work in the mornings, at lunchtime and in the evenings when children are most likely to cross the road to go to/from school.
+The law governing the appointment of school traffic wardens is the Road Traffic Act, 1961 (Section 96).
+School traffic wardens usually work in the mornings, at lunchtime and in the evenings, when children are most likely to cross the road to go to or from school.

-School Traffic Wardens wear a distinctive uniform (a high-visability coat and hat).
-Wardens must also carry a distinctive sign (a white disc with a red border and the words "Stop" in the centre).
+School traffic wardens wear a distinctive uniform (a high-visibility coat and hat).
+They must also carry a distinctive sign (a white disc with a red border and the word ‘Stop’ in the centre).

-The School Traffic Warden has the power to exhibit the sign thereby requiring all traffic to stop and remain stopped to enable school children to cross the road in safety.
-Traffic must remain stopped as long as the Warden exhibits the sign.
+By displaying this sign, the school traffic warden has the power to stop the traffic to enable schoolchildren to cross the road in safety.
+Traffic must remain stopped as long as the warden displays the sign.

-Before commencing duty as a School Traffic Warden, each Warden must undergo a comprehensive training programme about road safety and their duties, organised through their local authority.
+Before starting their job, each school traffic warden must undergo a comprehensive training programme organised by their local authority about road safety and their duties.

 How to apply

-Local authorities routinely advertise for positions such as School Traffic Wardens in their areas.
-These advertisements are normally carried in your local or national newspapers, parish or community newsletter or on local radio.
-Further information on upcoming vacancies or requirements for employment as a School Traffic Warden is available directly from your local authority.
+Local authorities routinely advertise for positions such as school traffic wardens in their areas.
+These adverts are normally carried in local or national newspapers, in parish or community newsletters or on local radio.